rgalanakis/robgforpps/_pages/q-and-a.md

 If you believe #2 is false, your hiring and retention process will be almost entirely random.
 It's also obviously that threatening people produces worse performance.

 So this is why I hate the word 'accountability'.
-It assumes people can be doing better than they can, and/or that the best way to better results is replacing poor performers.
+It often assumes people can be doing better just by telling them they're doing poorly, and/or that the best way to better results is replacing poor performers.
 But the reality of high-performing groups of employees is that they are given the supports and environment to succeed.
 I have not been a teacher, so I don't know what that support system looks like yet for teachers.